Omineca Mining and Metals (CVE:OMM) Stock Price Down 13% – Here’s Why

-Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report) was down 13% during mid-day trading on Wednesday .
-The stock traded as low as C$0.10 and last traded at C$0.10.
-Approximately 311,921 shares were traded during mid-day trading, a decline of 34% from the average daily volume of 473,518 shares.
+Omineca Mining and Metals Ltd. (CVE:OMM – Get Free Report)’s stock price dropped 13% during trading on Wednesday .
+The company traded as low as C$0.10 and last traded at C$0.10.
+Approximately 311,921 shares changed hands during mid-day trading, a decline of 34% from the average daily volume of 473,518 shares.
 The stock had previously closed at C$0.12.

 Omineca Mining and Metals Ltd., a junior resource company, explores for and develops mineral resources in Canada.
 Its flagship project is the Wingdam gold project covering an area of 50,000 hectares located in the prolific Barkerville gold camp in central British Columbia.
 The company holds interest in the Fraser Canyon project and Mouse Mountain Project located in British Columbia.
 The company was incorporated in 2011 and is based in Saskatoon, Canada.